istio/istio.io/content/pt-br/faq/security/index.md

 ---
-title: Security FAQ
+title: FAQ Segurança
-linktitle: Security
+linktitle: Segurança
-description: Security Q & A.
+description: Q & A Segurança.
 weight: 30
 layout: faq
 icon: faq
-aliases:
-  - /help/faq/security
 ---